 Arts Corps welcomes applications and inquiries at any point during the year, but we generally look to hire new teaching artists in the summer, so that we can place teaching artists at sites for the entire academic year.
 We operate classes on a quarterly basis, which are generally eight-weeks long each: fall, winter and spring.
 Our classes typically meet after school once or twice a week depending on the site schedule.
 We also host in-school residencies and workshops throughout the year.
 Occasionally we hold special classes and projects during summer quarter, depending on specific grants and partner collaborations.

 Arts Corps also hires classroom assistants who have some experience working with children and/or adolescents and are interested in building their teaching artist skill set.

 In the classroom, assistants are expected to support the teaching artist’s daily lesson plan and paperwork requirements, in addition to assisting with classroom management.
 We are looking for dedicated, reliable, and flexible individuals who are great communicators and are committed to our social justice values.

 Placements for positions occur before the beginning of the school year in September, and are updated quarterly as needed.
 Classroom assistants are expected to commit to a school year, or roughly three eight-week quarters.
-Positions are paid or on a volunteer basis (see “Benefits” below).
+Classroom assistant rates are between $30-$35/hour

-If you are interested in being a classroom assistant for Arts Corps, please tell us more about yourself by completing the form below.
+If you are interested in being a classroom assistant for Arts Corps, please tell us more about yourself by completing the form.
 Arts Corps alumni and current teen students nominated by their teaching artists are strongly encouraged to apply.